pefreeman/36-290/PROJECT_DATASETS/GALAXY_PROPERTIES/README.md

 | `z`, `z.err` | spectroscopic redshift (and its uncertainty) |
 | `mag.[ugriz]`, `mag.[ugriz].err` | photometric magnitudes (and their uncertainties) |

-The datasets also contain response data frames that contain 4 separate possible response variables:
+The datasets also contain response data frames that have 4 separate possible response variables:

 | variable name | description |
 | ------------- | ----------- |